rschristopher/ischristtrue.com/src/modern-views/free-will.md

- deism, naturalism, and ultiamtely to what [Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche), described as the effective death of God in the hearts of men.
+ deism, naturalism, and ultiamtely to what [Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche), described as the effective death of God in the hearts of man.

 Slippery slope arguments aside, while we can easily dispense with the semi-Pelagian